CreamyCookie/pa_to_ap/README.md

 0. Install Python 3.8 or later
 1. Export OPML in Podcast Addict
 2. Import that OPML file in AntennaPod
-3. Make full backup in both apps (not OPML)
+3. Make full backup in both apps (not OPML) - You'll have a `.db` from AntennaPod and a `.backup` file from Podcast Addict.
-4. Put both in the same folder as this script
+4. Put them in the same folder as this script
 5. Run the [`pa_to_ap.py`](pa_to_ap.py) script (AntennaPod db file will be **modified**!) in a terminal
 6. Confirm that matches are correct (if they aren't you may need to increase `min_similarity`)
 7. Copy the modified db file back to your phone